Texas-Based Photographer Captures Sacramento Couple's Proposal, Calls On Twitter To Track Them Down

 “We want our kids to see and know our story,” Winn said.

-The couple met at a Sacramento church two years ago and plan to get married in January 2022.MORE NEWS: Fairly Excited: Placer County Fair's Return Brings Joy And Enthusiasm
+The couple met at a Sacramento church two years ago and plan to get married in January 2022.MORE NEWS: High School Graduate Helps Put Out House Fire On Commencement Night In Sacramento County

 Johnson Jr. hired a professional photographer to capture their day.
 The couple says they were grateful to see their photos from another angle, too.